Nanoonga/chtml-masonry/README.md

 CSS solutions to the masonry layout are fast, but they're fragile and nonobvious.
 Conventional JS is orders of magnitude slower than CSS because it manipulates a rendered DOM in situ.

-Computed HTML is a composition method that is almost as fast as CSS, because the browser's HTML interpreter is highly optimized for rendering DOMs from a stream of HTML tags.
-If the attributes of every tag are computed from variables at runtime, the parser never has to backtrack or repaint.
+Computed HTML is almost as fast as CSS, because the browser's HTML interpreter is highly optimized for rendering DOMs from a stream of layout tags.
+If the attributes of every tag are computed from variables at runtime, the interpreter will never have to backtrack or repaint.

+### High Definition Displays

+Database images are downloaded at a multiple of the device pixel ratio if their width and height are large enough.
+This will show the sharpest renditions on all displays.

-These listings provide a practical demonstration of the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.
+These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.

 ## Algorithm